sstone/amqp-client/README.md

 * AMQP channels are multiplexed over AMQP connections.
 You use channels to publish and consume messages.
 Channels are managed by ChannelOwner objects.

-ConnectionOwner and ChannelOwner are implemened as Akka actors, using Akka supervision:
+ConnectionOwner and ChannelOwner are implemened as Akka actors, using Akka supervision and the very useful Akka FSM:
 * channel owners are created by connection owners
 * when a connection is lost, the connection owner will create a new connection and provide each of its children with a new channel
+* connection owners and channel owners are implemented as Finite State Machines, with 2 possible states: Connected and Disconnected
+* For a connection owner, "connected" means that it owns a valid connection to the AMQP broker
+* For a channel owner, "connected" means that it owns a valid AMQP channel

 YMMV, but using few connections (one per JVM) and many channels per connection (one per thread) is a common practice.